Worldwide shipping with track & trace

 What are VHF frequencies?

-VHF, or Very High Frequency, covers 30 MHz to 300 MHz.
-These are widely used for local and regional communications such as radio broadcasting, aviation and maritime communications.
+VHF, or Very High Frequency, covers the 30 MHz to 300 MHz range.
+It is widely used for local and regional communications, such as radio broadcasting, aviation, and maritime communications.

 Advantages of VHF

-• High audio quality: VHF signals generally provide better sound quality than HF signals, making them suitable for voice communications.
+• High audio quality: VHF signals generally offer better sound quality than HF signals, making them suitable for voice communications.

 • Line-of-sight communications: VHF signals travel in a straight line and are suitable for line-of-sight communications